Chinese

 Q4: What's the difference between insulation and a heating system?

-Insulation is passive.
-It consumes no energy and works by reducing heat loss to maintain temperature.
-Heating is active.
-It consumes stored energy to raise temperature.
-In off-grid systems, energy used for heating directly reduces the power available for actual loads.
-Physical insulation is a zero-energy winter optimization measure and should generally be prioritized over active heating wherever possible.
+Insulation is passive — consumes no energy, reduces heat loss.
+Heating is active — consumes stored energy to raise temperature.
+In off-grid systems, heating directly reduces power available for actual loads.

 related articles